Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Conclusions and discussion

 Finally, it is worth mentioning that our consideration of the strong deflection gravitational lensing of relativistic and nonrelativistic particles due to the regular black hole could be extended to other static spherically symmetric or stationary axisymmetric spacetimes.
+In addition, we note that there could be other creative approaches to derive analytically the gravitational deflection of massive particles in the regular spacetime in the strong-deflection case, such as by adopting the analogy\,\cite{KL1992,Tsupko2014} between the motion of a photon with some frequency in an unmagnetized cold homogeneous plasma and the timelike geodesic motion of a massive test particle with the initial velocity $w$ in the same geometry.
 Furthermore, it should be admitted that we have to confront some severe experimental challenges and limitations in current and near future observations of the gravitational lensing of massive particles.
-However, we could expect that the extensive significant achievements in the theoretical and experimental studies of various gravitational lensing phenomena over the last decades\,\cite{VK2008,WLFY2012,CJ2015J,Liu2016,TG2017,HL2017a,ZX2017E,CX2018,TG2018,MLMHBN2019,JBO2019,LX2019E,ZX2020a,KIG2020a,LX2021, JRPO2022,GX2022,SVP2023,GYYH2023,PPOD2023,aaaa2023,SVP2024,ZX2024,SCHL2024}, together with the rapid progress made in the joint photonic and non-photonic messenger observations\,\cite{MFHM2019,QJFZZ2021,Tambo2025}, will give birth to a good prospect on this aspect with unprecedented opportunities in multimessenger astronomy.
+However, we could expect that the extensive significant achievements in the theoretical and experimental studies of various gravitational lensing phenomena over the last decades\,\cite{VK2008,WLFY2012,CJ2015J,Liu2016,TG2017,HL2017a,ZX2017E,CX2018,TG2018,MLMHBN2019,JBO2019,LX2019E,ZX2020a,KIG2020a,LX2021,HLL2021a,JRPO2022,GX2022,SVP2023,GYYH2023, PPOD2023,aaaa2023,SVP2024,ZX2024,SCHL2024,SGM2025,Igata2026,BH2026}, together with the rapid progress made in the joint photonic and non-photonic messenger observations\,\cite{MFHM2019,QJFZZ2021,Tambo2025}, will give birth to a good prospect on this aspect with unprecedented opportunities in multimessenger astronomy.